No wonder customs is so difficult when it comes to exporting antique stone these days..... (not even talking Tang Dynasty stone either...)

-The 27-ton stone coffin of Tang empress Wu Huifei (AD 699-737) arrived at the Shaanxi History Museum on Thursday, four years after it was smuggled out of the country.
+The 27-ton stone coffin of a Tang Dynasty empress Wu Huifei (AD 699-737) arrived at the Shaanxi History Museum on Thursday, four years after it was smuggled out of the country.

 The sarcophagus is 4 meters long, 2 meters wide and 2 meters high.
 It features flowers and maiden figures in relief.
 Robbers stole it from Wu’s tomb in the southern suburbs of Xi’an, capital of Shaanxi province, in 2006.